Compare SteelSeries Aerox 5 Wireless vs Glorious Model D3

 Product 1: SteelSeries Aerox 5 Wireless

-Side button quality is the most frequent ergonomic complaint.
-Reviewers like the extra inputs, but many criticize the front button or rocker for being hard to reach or actuate quickly.
+Side button quality was the most repeated ergonomic issue, especially the forward button and up/down rocker being hard to reach or actuate.

 Product 2: Glorious Model D3